 Statistics from the American Burn Association show that nearly 486,000 burn injuries required medical treatment across the United States in 2016.
 While most of these burns are relatively minor, around 20,000 people each year are severely burned, and almost 4,500 Americans die to burn injuries annually.
 These statistics are scary and show that burn injuries are more common than you may think.

 On top of being injured, victims of a burn injury, whether on the job or on someone else’s property, will likely take on unexpected damages that will make the recovery process more difficult.
-These damages could include lengthy hospital stays, the costs of medical procedures such as skin grafting, and other costly expense that will add stress to an already frustrating time.
+These damages could include lengthy hospital stays, the costs of medical procedures such as skin grafting, and other costly expenses that will add stress to an already frustrating time.

 In certain cases, victims of a burn injury can contact an experienced Salt Lake City burn injury attorney in order to regain lost compensation associated with their accident.
 A skilled attorney can help take over the technical aspects of your case, leaving you to focus on the recovery process.